maurolacy/weighted-path/README.md

 The program uses Dijkstra's algorithm to find the shortest path:

 1. Parse the graph and build an adjacency list.
-2. Use Dijkstra's algorithm to find the shortest path from the first node to the last node.
+2. Use Dijkstra's algorithm to find the shortest path from the first node to the last node and its total distance.
-3. Return the path as a dash-separated string, or `-1` if no path exists.
+3. Return the path as a dash-separated string together with the total distance, or `-1` if no path exists.

 ## Edge Cases

-- **Single node**: Returns the node name itself.
+- **Single node**: Returns the node name itself with distance 0 (e.g. `A (weight: 0)`).
 - **No path exists**: Returns `-1`.
 - **Empty input**: Returns `-1`.
 - **Zero nodes**: Returns `-1`.